Maxeon Solar Technologies: Products

 "SunPower’s panels, though not the cheapest, are much in demand because they are most efficient at transforming sunlight into energy." (source: Reuters)) Maxeon panels are often used when there is a limited amount of space for the panels, such as on rooftops.
 (Note: "That can give its panels an advantage for space-constrained installations like rooftops, though they can also be more expensive than rivals’ products.")

 Ordinarily, the electrical contacts are on the front of a solar panel, facing the sun.
-The front of Maxeon's panels channel the light to electrical contacts on the back of the panel, reducing the amount of sunlight that is reflected rather than turned into energy.
+Light hitting Maxeon's panels channel the generated electricity to contacts on the back of the panel rather than the front, reducing the amount of sunlight that is reflected rather than turned into energy.
 Hence, Maxeon panels are sought for efficiency and aesthetic reasons.